Lifetime ISAs, built for first-time buyers

 How does the Lifetime ISA work?

-• All savings in a LISA are tax-free, as it's a type of ISA.
+• As it's a type of ISA, all savings are tax-free.
 Tax treatment depends on individual circumstances and may be subject to change in the future.

 What can the Lifetime ISA be used for?